Thanks for visiting! I hope you’ll support our work by visiting our shopping site at https://shop3duniverse.com.

 It has a similar feeling to the way computers were in the early 1980’s.
 Back then, people didn’t really get the point of having a computer, and folks like me who loved them so much seemed a bit odd.
 But look how far computers have come since then.
 Now we all carry one in our pocket!
 In another decade or two, 3D printing will be similarly pervasive and transformative in our everyday lives.

-I decided a traditional college education wasn’t for me, so I dropped out after my first semester at DePaul University and started doing computer consulting instead.
-Six years later, I was an owner of a rapidly growing consulting firm specializing in information security, with 30 employees.
+I used my computer knowledge to start a small consulting company.
+A few years later, I became an owner of a rapidly growing consulting firm specializing in information security, with 30 employees.
 Great money, tremendously educational, and a lot of it was fun, but it was also a very demanding, stressful environment.

 After 14 years of running that company, I came to ask myself a very disturbing yet important question: “If money weren’t an issue, is this still what I would be doing with my time?”
 Ask yourself that question, and have the courage to be really honest about the answer.
 If you won the lottery tomorrow and never had to worry about money again, would you still spend your time, day after day, doing what you do now?
 I realized that, for me, the answer was no. So in 2012, I sold my shares in the consulting firm I helped to build and I left.
 I didn’t have a plan.
 I just knew I had to find what I truly loved, and then I would find a way to make money doing that.